IanCStewart/graduation-product-biography/product-development/hifi-v1.md

 This resulted in a digital representation of all screens that would be in the app.
 With this result I will be able to do further usability testing to refine and improve this current design.

 The complete set of screens can be viewed in [pdf format](../assets/downloads/hifi-v1.pdf)

+---

+> The design and Sketch prototype can be found at [Sketch.cloud](https://sketch.cloud/s/5xWvE)